OlveraH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - t in column’s name replaced by Time.

 #### 7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-- FinalData: created by sumarizing Tidy taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+- Final: created by sumarizing Tidy taking the means of each variable for each activity and each subject, after groupped by subject and activity.
 Export Final into Final.txt file.